yetingli/IDEAS18/README.md

-# A Practical Approach for Solving the Deterministic Regular Expression Construction Problem
+# Practical Study of Deterministic Regular Expressions from Large-scale XML and Schema Data

 ### XML schemas

 #### Introduction

-This GitHub repository holds XML schemas mentioned in ***A Practical Approach for Solving the Deterministic Regular Expression Construction Problem*.**
+This GitHub repository holds XML schemas mentioned in ***Practical Study of Deterministic Regular Expressions from Large-scale XML and Schema Data*.**

-To **download** the repository go to https://github.com/clRE/XMLSchemas
+To **download** the repository go to https://github.com/yetingli/IDEAS18

 ### View